The Histories Behind the Legend Paranormal Figure of Chicago: Resurrection Mary

-Anna was killed instantly.
+Ana was killed instantly.

 Between July 28th and September 29th, an inquest was held at Sobiesk’s Mortuary in adjacent Argo.
 Heading up the five sessions was Deputy Coroner Dedrich, the case reviewed by six jurors.
 The DesPlaines Valley News carried the story of the inquest.
 Mary Nagode described the sad procession that left the Norkus home on a certain Friday morning.

 On summer vacation, Nagode was weeding on an asparagus farm in Willow Springs when she had a visitor.
-It was Gus Norkus, Anna’s father or brother, asking her to participate in the funeral, since Mary had made her first communion with Anna and owned a white dress.
+It was Gus Norkus, Ana’s father or brother, asking her to participate in the funeral since Mary had made her first communion with Anna and owned a white dress.
 When Mary returned home that evening, her mother informed her that she had accepted the request on her behalf.
 The girl was deeply dismayed at the proposition.
 Mrs. Nagode reminded her daughter that refusal of such a request would be a sin against Roman Catholic moral living, which dictates that one must attend to the burial of the dead.

-Andrejasich discovered that at the time of Anna’s death a man named Al Churas Jr., brother-in-law to Mary Nagode, lived across the road from the gates of Resurrection Cemetery, in a large brick bungalow that still stands today.
+Andrejasich discovered that at the time of Ana’s death a man named Al Churas Jr., brother-in-law to Mary Nagode, lived across the road from the gates of Resurrection Cemetery, in a large brick bungalow that still stands today.
 Al’s father was in charge of the gravediggers and was given the house to live in as part of his pay.
 In the mid-1920s, gravedigging was hard, manual labor, rewarded with low pay.
 Strikes were common.
 As Resurrection was one of the main Chicago cemeteries, the elder Churas was often sent to the cemeteries of striking gravediggers to secure the bodies of the unburied.

 Those not quite convinced may be persuaded otherwise by a further bit of Frank’s musing, this time connecting the otherworldly Anna to the sneering specter seen on the road outside of her alleged resting place.
 The elder August Norkus followed his youngest child to St. Casimir 30 years after her death, a broken man besieged by alcohol and blamed to his grave for his daughter’s demise.
 As Andrejasich reasons, it wouldn’t take much else to make a ghost out of this ill-fated character.
-And yet, how much more there is (again, if only one believes in ghosts) if Anna was mistakenly buried away from her family.
+And yet, how much more there is (again, if only one believes in ghosts) if Ana was mistakenly buried away from her family.

 For here, the stories merge, almost too easily.
 The resulting image is classically and completely appealing: Resurrection Marija combing the southwest suburbs for her kin, her father wandering the road outside her unknown destination, watching and waiting for his lost beloved.